rickapichairuk/ansible-deploy-rails-env-vars/README.md

 mechanisms to manage the following commonly used rails configuration files.
 You can use ansible-vault to encrypt configuration key/values.

+This is created to be used with capistrano and symlinked config files from a shared directory for config files.

 # CONFIGURATION FILES SUPPORTED

 * secrets.yml (rails [secrets.yml](http://edgeguides.rubyonrails.org/security.html#custom-secrets) file)